Near-Optimal and Robust Mechanism Design for Covering Problems with Correlated Players: Preliminaries

-Robust (BIC, IR) ensures that participating truthfully in the mechanism is in the best interest of every player even at the ex-post stage when he knows the realized types of all players.
-To ensure that robust BIC and robust IR are compatible, we focus on {\em monopoly-free} settings: for every player $i$, there is some $\w\in\Om$ with $\w_i=\es$.
-Notice that robust (BIC, IR) is subtly weaker than the notion of (dominant-strategy IC (DSIC), IR), wherein the IC and IR conditions of Definition~\ref{expostbic} must hold for all $c_{-i}\in C_{-i}$, ensuring that truthtelling and participation are no-regret choices for a player even if the other players' reports are outside the support of the underlying type-distribution.
-We focus on robust BIC because it forms a suitable middle-ground between BIC and DSIC: it inherits the desirable robustness properties of DSIC, making it much more robust than BIC (and closer to a worst-case notion), and yet is flexible enough that one can devise polytime mechanisms satisfying this solution concept.
+Support-based (IC, IR) ensures that participating truthfully in the mechanism is in the best interest of every player even at the ex-post stage when he knows the realized types of all players.
+To ensure that support-based IC and support-based IR are compatible, we focus on {\em monopoly-free} settings: for every player $i$, there is some $\w\in\Om$ with $\w_i=\es$.

+Notice that support-based (IC, IR) is subtly weaker than the notion of (dominant-strategy IC (DSIC), IR), wherein the IC and IR conditions of Definition~\ref{expostbic} must hold for all $c_{-i}\in C_{-i}$, ensuring that truthtelling and participation are no-regret choices for a player even if the other players' reports are outside the support of the underlying type-distribution.
+We focus on support-based IC because it forms a suitable middle-ground between BIC and DSIC: it inherits the desirable robustness properties of DSIC, making it much more robust than BIC (and closer to a worst-case notion), and yet is flexible enough that one can devise polytime mechanisms satisfying this solution concept.

+It might seem strange that in the definition of support-based (IC, IR), we consider player $i$'s incentives for types outside of $i$'s support and for type-profiles that are inconsistent with the underlying distribution.
+Keeping robustness in mind, our goal here is to approach the ideal of (DSIC, IR) and we have therefore formulated the most-robust notion that permits us to devise polytime near-optimal mechanisms satisfying this notion.
+In Section~\ref{extn}, we consider various alternate solution concepts that, while weaker than support-based (IC, IR), still retain its robustness properties to a large extent, and show that our results extend easily to these solution concepts.

 The above definitions are stated for a deterministic mechanism, but they have analogous extensions to a randomized mechanism $M$; the only change is that the $u_i(.)$ and $p_i(.)$ terms are now replaced by the expected utility $\E_M[u_i(.)]$ and expected price $\E_M[p_i(.)]$ respectively, where the expectation is over the random coin tosses of $M$.
 We denote the analogous solution concept for a randomized mechanism by appending ``in expectation'' to the solution concept, e.g., a (BIC, interim IR)-in-expectation mechanism denotes a randomized mechanism whose expected utility satisfies the BIC and interim-IR requirements stated in Definition~\ref{bic}.